Team Orientation - Definition, Examples, Culture

 Benefits of a team-oriented workplace include the following:

-- Improved morale: Managers are frequently more approachable in a team-oriented workplace, which benefits employee morale by allowing employees to readily seek solutions to issues.
+- Improved morale: Managers are frequently more approachable in a team-oriented workplace, which benefits employee morale by allowing employees to seek solutions to issues readily.

-- Care: Employees who believe their bosses care about them are more inclined to communicate their ideas and offer useful information to supervisors.
+- Care: Employees who believe their bosses care about them are more inclined to communicate their ideas and offer helpful information to supervisors.